 To qualify for the STEM OPT extension, an F-1 student must currently be working in a period of post-completion OPT and must hold a bachelor’s degree or higher in an eligible STEM field from an SEVP-certified school that is accredited at the time the student submits their STEM OPT extension application to USCIS.

-In order to receive the STEM OPT extension, a student must pursue their practical training through an employer that is enrolled at USCIS’s E-Verify employment eligibility verification program.
+In order to receive the STEM OPT extension, a student must pursue their practical training at least 20 hours a week through an employer that is enrolled at USCIS’s E-Verify employment eligibility verification program.